Bachelor of Public Health (BPH): Career, Course, Skills, Scope, Options, Outlook, Challenges

 What career paths are available to BPH graduates?

-BPH graduates may work in a variety of settings, including hospitals, clinics, public health agencies, non-profit organizations, research organizations, and government agencies.
+BPH graduates may work in various settings, including hospitals, clinics, public health agencies, non-profit organizations, research organizations, and government agencies.
 Some specific career options for BPH graduates include health educator, community health worker, health services manager, healthcare social worker, public health researcher, and health policy analyst.

 What are the eligibility requirements for a BPH program?